Mark Sandy: Early life and education

 Sandy grew up in Greater Deyerle, Roanoke, Virginia, the youngest of three children.
 He completed high school at North Cross School in Roanoke, Virginia, graduating with the class of 1984 as valedictorian, having served as class president and chairman of the North Cross Honor Council.
 The school bestowed on him with Thomas Slack Award, named after a former headmaster, and awarded for "citizenship and strength of character."

 At Davidson College, Sandy earned a bachelor's in politics and economics in 1987 and was president of the student government association.
-He went on to earn a second bachelor's in philosophy, politics and economics at the University of Oxford on a Marshall Scholarship that he'd won in 1985.
+He went on to earn a second bachelor's in philosophy, politics and economics at Lincoln College, Oxford on a Marshall Scholarship that he'd won in 1985.
 He then earned a Master of Public Administration from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1991 on a Truman Scholarship.
 After graduating, he was nominated for a Henry Luce Scholarship for a placement at the Institute for International Policy Studies in Tokyo from 1991 to 1992.